CrIME IN ILLINOIS ONLINE HELP

 Fraud, Larceny, Robbery, etc.

-purchase, possession, or transportation of equipment or devices utilized in
+or transportation of equipment or devices utilized in preparing and/or using

 § Incest – Non-forcible sexual intercourse between persons who